Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 3. Implant Profile

-• Profiles can be measured from low/moderate to ultra high, depending on your desired outcome
+- Profiles can be measured from low/moderate to ultra high, depending on your wanted outcome

 At your consultation with Dr Rubinstein, you’ll likely have a thorough discussion about your breast implant size options.
 You’ll go over the different sizes of implants, their pros and cons, and what’s best for your needs.